 The Latest Update on the International Entrepreneur Rule

-For those foreign entrepreneurs seeking to live temporarily in the United States to build their business on U.S. soil, they are now entitled to apply for entry to the U.S. under the International Entrepreneur Rule (IER).
+For those foreign entrepreneurs seeking build a U.S business while living temporarily in the United States, you are now entitled to apply for entry to the U.S. under the International Entrepreneur Rule (IER).
 On December 14, 2017, the United States Citizenship Immigration Service (USCIS) announced its intention to accept applications from eligible entrepreneurs.

 Created by the Obama administration, the IER allows the Department of Homeland Security (DHS) to use its “parole” authority to grant temporary entry to international entrepreneurs who can demonstrate that their business would provide a significant public benefit and help boost the American economy through increased capital spending, innovation and job creation.
 The DHS could extend eligibility to up to three entrepreneurs per startup, as well as spouses and children.